 This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.
 Staying out of the hospital during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits

 This is the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+This is the percentage of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - War Memorial Hospital IncCritical Access Hospitals 5.01 miles away1 Healthy Way Berkeley Springs West Virginia 25411Voluntary non-profit - Private(304) 258-1234

 - Berkeley Medical CenterAcute Care Hospitals 14.37 miles away2500 Hospital Drive Martinsburg West Virginia 25401Voluntary non-profit - Private(304) 264-1000